Jump To Section

 These are about as trainer like as golf shoes get — they even have a mesh upper.
 Which means that once again, they are super comfortable.

 Might sound an odd feature to highlight, but I particularly liked the dual pull tabs for putting the shoes on (and taking them off) easily.
 But that’s just because I am super lazy and tend to not even bother untying my shoe laces after a round, instead just wriggling them off and heading straight for the club house!

-A super comfortable, stylish pair of golf shoes at a great price.
+A super comfortable, stylish pair of shoes at a great price.

 You want a good pair of golf shoes right?
 Nope!
-You want a GREAT pair of golf shoes.
+You want a GREAT pair.
 Here’s what separates the wheat from the chaff.

 Stability and traction for grip, balance and power